 5 Weird Facts about Blue Jays

-This month’s calendar photo features a Blue Jay.
-While you may be familiar with the sight of this large blue songbird, here are some facts about the Blue Jay you may not know – some of which you may find downright strange!
+As the weather gets cooler, you may notice some birds starting to head south.
+However, the Blue Jay is one feathered friend we will see year round across Canada.
+Here are some facts about the Blue Jay you may not know – some of which you may find downright strange!

 Blue Jay Description